FinOps Center

 THE FIVE STATES

-Every MAP-eligible resource has a state.
+Every MAP-eligible billing entity has a state.
 Most tools don't track it.

-FinOps Center assigns a lifecycle state to every resource that appears in your CUR as MAP-eligible.
+FinOps Center assigns a lifecycle state to every billing entity that appears in your CUR as MAP-eligible.
 That state determines whether credit is accruing, at risk, or lost.

 ELIGIBLE